Joseph-Maulin/WGUPS/README.md

 To solve this routing system requirements I adapted Dijkstra's Algorithm.
 Since each location is a node and they are already weighted by the distance to travel to them it seemed to fit well.
-It is also an undirected solution which is ideal since I don't have a end goal target.
+The strength of this algorithm is that it is an undirected solution which is ideal since I don't have a end goal target node.
+Another is that I can easily weight each location node and search through the tree iteratively choosing an ideal next location without having to project too far in advance.
 I have an object oriented setup with Truck, Package, and Delivery_Distribution classes.
 This way each object can easily contain all the variables they need to throughout the execution.
 For a data structure I used python dictionaries to hold the package data.
 Subdivided into "Delivered" and "Undelivered" sections for package searches.

 Other algorithms that I could have used would be A* search and D*.